 At Mountain Land, we understand that everyone is unique in how they respond to treatment techniques.
 Our therapists work with patients to create a specialized treatment plan that works best for them.
 We provide a variety of treatments for lymphedema, including:

-Medical compression bandaging facilitates lymph flow, prevents refilling of the limb between treatment sessions, and encourages skin to reshape to a smaller size.
+- Medical Compression Bandaging: medical compression bandaging facilitates lymph flow, prevents refilling of the limb between treatment sessions, and encourages the skin to reshape to a smaller size.

-At Mountain Land Physical Therapy, we offer lymphedema treatment throughout the full spectrum of care, starting with Home Health services, and progression to treatment from experienced therapists in our outpatient clinics.
-Your care won’t end with simply reducing your lymphedema, but continues with a prescribed management program for long-term needs.
-Monthly follow-ups with the therapist can be done as needed to monitor your condition and help keep you current on your compression needs.
-This means that we will work to get the swelling down and keep it down long-term.
+At Mountain Land Physical Therapy, lymphedema treatment is provided throughout the full spectrum of care, starting with Home Health services, and progressing to treatment from experienced therapists in our outpatient clinics.
+A prescribed management program for long-term needs is also offered, with monthly follow-ups with the therapist as needed to monitor the patient’s condition and help keep them current on their compression needs.

 Frequently Asked Questions